tiagofscoelho/projects/README.md

 Any Pixels Camp approved participant can apply, as long as they are on the premises during those 48 hours (within reason – you are allowed to go out and get some air, sleep in a proper bed if you want to, etc.)

-Groups must up to 3 elements, all of whom must be Pixels Camp participants.
+Groups __must be larger than 2 elements__, all of whom must be Pixels Camp participants.
 Teams are advised to recruit elements with a wide diversity of interests that complement each other in their knowledge areas.
 The broader the skills in a team, the higher the probabilities to surprise the public and the jury with innovative ideas.

-### Participants can only join one project at a time.
+__Participants can only join one project at a time__.

-Ideas, concepts, and team organization are tasks that can be thought out before the event but the project itself should be developed during the 48 hour period.
+Ideas, concepts, and team organization are tasks that can be thought out before the event, but the project itself should be developed during the 48 hour period.
 Although monitoring this is nearly impossible, the jury and other members will be actively looking for proof that the team has worked and developed their ideas on the site.

 ## Schedule

 The programming event will last exactly 48 hours, starting on the first day.
-You can see the full schedule [here][1].
+You can see the full schedule [here](https://pixels.camp/schedule/).

 ## Project Registration

+To participate, you have to __register__ your project following the instructions bellow:
+ * Log in on GitHub, for sure you already have an account :)
+ * Fork this repo
+ * __Duplicate__ the __PROJECT_00.md__ file and give it a name (this will be temporary, you can give it your project/team name)
+ * Edit the new file
+   * __Change title__ with your project name
+   * Fill out all the required information
+ * __Do not delete the template file__
+ * When it is ready, submit a __pull request__
+ * If everything ok, it will be merged.
+ * At this moment, a __number__ will be given to your team.
+During the merge, a __comment will be written with your team number__ and the file will be renamed to __"PROJECT_XX-project_name.md"__, where "XX" will be your number.
+ * __This number should be used to identify your project with the jury__.

-To participate, you have to register your project online.
-The instructions to do this will be released soon.
-This is mandatory and should be done as soon as you enter Pixels Camp.
-The deadline is on the second day until 2pm.
+These instructions are mandatory, and they should be done as soon as you enter Pixels Camp. __The deadline is on the second day (Oct 7th) until 2 pm.__

 Any submissions without records will be discarded and will not be considered during pre-selection.